open-power/hostboot/src/usr/hwas/common/README.md

 ## isChipFunctional

-This function checks the partial-good data for always-good chiplets in each processor to determine whether the processor.
+This function checks the partial-good data for always-good chiplets in each processor to determine whether the processor is functional.

 ## checkPartialGoodForDescendants